PyAbel/PyAbel/README.rst

    :width: 400px
    :alt: example abel transform

-.. note:: Additional examples can be viewed on the :doc:`PyAbel examples <examples>` page and even more are found in the `PyAbel/examples <https://github.com/PyAbel/PyAbel/tree/master/examples>`_ directory.
+.. note:: Additional examples can be viewed on the `PyAbel examples <http://pyabel.readthedocs.org/en/latest/examples.html>`_ page and even more are found in the `PyAbel/examples <https://github.com/PyAbel/PyAbel/tree/master/examples>`_ directory.

 Documentation